cunnane/xloil/docs/source/Core.rst

   - RTD: (real time data) background threads which push data onto the sheet when it becomes available
   - Cluster: can be packaged to run on a remote Excel compute cluster

-xlOil currently supports all but RTD and Cluster functions.
+xlOil currently supports all but Cluster functions.

 Excel can pass functions / macros data in one of these types: